Zinidia/Pelinstaller/README.md

 [![License: GPL v3](https://img.shields.io/github/license/pelican-installer/pelican-installer)](LICENSE.md)

+## :construction: This installer is currently being developed and does not work :construction:

 Welcome to the Pelican Installer repository!
 This installer is a hard fork of [ForestRacks's Pterodactyl Installer](https://github.com/ForestRacks/PteroInstaller) and is specifically designed for people to easily install and set up the Pelican Panel on Debian-based or RHEL-based machines.
 If you encounter any issues during the installation process, our troubleshooting section has some helpful tips.

 Read more about [Pelican](https://pelican.dev/) here.
 This script is not associated with the official Pelican Project.